wdullaer/MaterialDateTimePicker/README.md

 Not using the support library versions has been a well considered choice, based on the following considerations:

 * Less than 5% of the devices using the android market do not support native `Fragments`, a number which will decrease even further going forward.
-* Even if you use `SupportFragments` in your application, you can still use the normal `FragmentManager`
+* Even if you use `SupportFragments` in your application, you can still use the normal `FragmentManager`.
+Both can exist side by side.

 This means that in the current setup everyone can use the library: people using the support library and people not using the support library.